I am really enjoying the Address, so I was thinking of getting another more powerful scooter.

 The Address seems as good as any other air cooled scooter, and better than most.

-For example the Honda 125cc super cub has around the same power as the address, but no storage, no pillion seat.
+For example the Honda 125cc super cub has around the same power as the address, but no storage and no pillion seat.
 It does have manual gears and, on paper, better fuel consumption and bigger wheels.

 The Vespa 125 Primavera is slightly more powerful, small wheels and much more expensive.
 It would give me only an extra 2mph on top speed.
 It is 15KG heavier, 1.4 inches higher seat height (that is a no-no) and considerably higher fuel consumption.